slamander/website/content/post/data_centric/index.md

 - Poor predictive accuracy
 - *Non-demonic* intrusion 😈

-## The Central Question
+---

+### How to account for spatial autocorrelation in my model?

-## **What type of spatial data do you have?**
+#### First, what type of spatial data do you have?

 Each data type has specialized methods, assumptions, and computational considerations.

-**Data types:**
+##### Data types:
 1. **Point-Referenced Data** (geostatistical data)
 2. **Areal/Lattice Data** (regional/grid data)
 3. **Point Pattern Data** (locations are the response)
 4. **Movement/Trajectory Data** (tracks and telemetry)

-## Mixed Data Types
-Many ecological studies combine multiple data types!
-We'll discuss integration approaches at the end.
+Note: Many ecological studies combine multiple data types!
+We'll breifly discuss integration approaches.

+---

-# 1. Point-Referenced Data
+## 1. Point-Referenced Data
 *Measurements at specific geographic coordinates*

----

-## What is Point-Referenced Data?
+### What is Point-Referenced Data?

 **Definition:** Observations collected at specific locations, representing a continuous spatial process.